-This simple beef tongue recipe results in tender, melt-in-your-mouth meat.
-The tasty mushroom onion sauce is optional, but it greatly enhances the dish.
+This simple beef tongue recipe produces tender, melt-in-your-mouth meat.
+The mushroom-onion sauce is optional but greatly enhances the dish.

-Leftovers are excellent too, whether gently reheated in the microwave or served cold.
+The leftovers are excellent, too, whether gently reheated in the microwave or served cold.

-Nose-to-tail eating is the responsible way for meat-eaters to consume meat.
-And this particular cut makes it very palatable indeed.
+Nose-to-tail eating is the responsible and ethical way for meat-eaters to consume meat, and cow tongue makes it very palatable indeed.
 It's wonderfully flavorful and tender, and it's also surprisingly easy to make.

-I learned to cook lengua from my friend Irina, a wonderful cook who makes many traditional recipes.
-My entire family loves it - yes, even the kids!
+I learned how to cook tongue from my Dad, and my friend Irina taught me to add a rich onion-mushroom sauce.
+My entire family loves this recipe—yes, even the kids!

 Jump to: